tetrapharmakon/species/_lectures/8-species-like-categories.md

 ---

-There is a vast array of generalizations of the concept of species, that we now survey.
-Most of the theory developed so far applies to these general contexts as well, with due care about details (for example, it is not very easy to define the substitution product for colored species).
+There is a vast array of generalizations of the concept of species, which we now survey.
+Most of the theory developed so far applies in these more general contexts as well, with due care about details (for example, it is not very easy to define the substitution product for colored species).

 <div id="sect-1"></div>
 ### Enriched, coloured species

-If $S$ is a set regarded as a discrete category, and $\cal V$ a *Bénabou cosmos* (i.e. a complete, cocomplete, symmonclosed category), we give the following definition encompassing various (but not all) examples of this section.
+If $S$ is a set regarded as a discrete category, and $\cal V$ a *Bénabou cosmos* (i.e. a complete, cocomplete, symmetric monoidal closed category), we give the following definition, encompassing various (but not all) examples of this section.

 <div id="label-1"></div>
 **Definition.** The category $(S,{\cal V})\text{-}\mathbf{Spc}$ of *$(S,{\cal V})$-species* is defined as the functor category $\mathbf{Cat}({\bf B}[S],{\cal V})$ where ${\bf B}[S]$ is the free symmoncat on the set $S$.